-There are three kinds of milk used to make the trileçe, which has a layer of caramel on top.
+Three kinds of milk are used to make the trileçe, which has a layer of caramel on top.
 Sheep’s milk, cow’s milk, and buffalo’s milk are all available.

 19. Un Kurabiyesi

 This dessert is a shortbread or flour cookie from Turkey that I would love to share with you all.
-As a result, you can make Un Kurabiyesi in any way you like.
-For a Un Kurabiyesi to be truly delicious, it must melt in your tongue.
+As a result, you can make un kurabiyesi in any way you like.
+For un kurabiyesi to be truly delicious, it must melt in your tongue.
 Because of this, they are irresistible.

 You may use jam, Nutella, and apple fillings; you can dip them in chocolate, and you can even make them with nuts and dried fruit as well as chocolate.